Numbers and measurements when written on the web follow different standards compared when writing numbers on print material.

 - Spell out months in full.

-- Format years as month, day and year.
+- Format dates as month, day and year.

 Date ranges take the form of either a single year or multiple years.